 As previously outlined, there is currently no cure for arthritis, but there are many treatments that can slow it down.
 Sadly it’s the case that once cartilage in your joint(s) has been damaged it rarely repairs itself completely.

 It’s not all bad news though, as there are many ways that the condition can be managed to ensure that you can be pain-free; whether it’s using prescribed medication, appropriate lifestyle changes or alternative therapies.

 Commonly used techniques for arthritic pain relief

 NSAID medications are commonly used to treat the pain and inflammation associated with arthritis, post-surgery discomfort, or other pain.
 There are, however, health risks associated with using NSAIDs for extended periods of time, especially if not used according to directions, or if the person has other health problems.
 All NSAIDs can cause side effects, the most common being vomiting, loss of appetite, depression, and diarrhoea.
 More severe side effects include stomach or intestinal ulcers, liver failure, kidney failure, and in some cases even death.
 In essence, they are not ‘long term solutions’.
-As public awareness increases, there has been significant innovation in the range of holistic and more natural treatments.
+As public awareness increases, there have been significant improvements in the range of holistic and more natural treatments.